4dn-dcic/docker-4dn-hic/README.md

 * This is a collection of pipelines built by 4DN-DCIC that were created and run either on the SevenBridges platform or on the 4DN platform, AWSEM.
 * The repo contains a benchmarking script for some of the CWLs, that returns total space, mem and CPUs required per given input size and a recommended AWS EC2 instance type.

+### How to run the cwl
+To run docker through CWL, you need a cwl executor - we use `cwltool` (https://github.com/common-workflow-language/cwltool) to run CWL with a json/yml file describing input data.
+Some example input data are inside the `test/test_input_json` directory and you can see some `cwltool` (=`cwl-runner`) commands inside the `test/tests.sh` script.

 ### Example usage of benchmarking script
 * importing the module